 [bigquote quote=”911 still hovers over us” author=”Thomas Franklin”]

 All of the firemen in the picture refused to do TV spots or interview requests and still work at their respective ladders.
 The photographer, Thomas Franklin, still works at his Jersey newspaper and told USA Today, “A lot of people involved with 9/11 really haven’t moved on,” Franklin says.
 “I would have thought we would have.
 But it still hovers over us.”

 In December 2001 The New York Fire Department unveiled plans for a statue based on the photograph to be placed at the Brooklyn headquarters.
-Instead of the original three firefighters the statue was to include African American, White American, and Hispanic firefighters.
-However, it was canceled in an outcry about rewriting history.
+Instead of the original three firefighters, the statue was to include African American, White American, and Hispanic firefighters.
+However, it was cancelled in an outcry about rewriting history.

 From a different Angle

 Franklin wasn’t the only photographer to snap the shot of the three firemen.
 Ricky Flores also took a picture that ran on the front page of his employer, The Journal News (Journal News serves the Lower Hudson Valley i.e. New York’s Westchester, Rockland and Putnam counties).
 His picture is often confused with Franklin’s even though they are taken from two totally different angles.
 Ricky somehow was able to get into the second story of a building on Canal St. where he snapped his shot through a window that had its glass shattered out.